NomarCub/obsidian-open-vscode/README.md

 ## Credits

+Toggle ribbon setting by [@ozntel](https://github.com/ozntel).

 Thank you to the makers of the [DEVONlink](https://github.com/ryanjamurphy/DEVONlink-obsidian) plugin, as it was a great starting point for working with ribbon icons in Obsidian.
-I got the icon from [icon-icons.com](https://icon-icons.com/icon/visual-studio-code-logo/144754) and resized it with [iLoveIMG](https://www.iloveimg.com/resize-image/resize-svg).
+The icon is from [icon-icons.com](https://icon-icons.com/icon/visual-studio-code-logo/144754) and was resized with [iLoveIMG](https://www.iloveimg.com/resize-image/resize-svg).

 ## Support